-- all 8.5 million rights were converted to shares on a one for one basis; - of the options, 10.8 million vested with all vesting periods being accelerated if not fully vested at that date.
+- all 8.5 million rights were converted to shares on a one for one basis: - of the options, 10.8 million vested with all vesting periods being accelerated if not fully vested at that date.
 Of these options, 7.3 million were bought back and cancelled, and 3.4 million were exercised; and - the remaining 15.7 million options were not accelerated and continued to vest in line with respective offer arrangements.

-The accounting for these financial instruments is a Key Audit Matter due to the complex nature of the instruments and the judgemental estimates used in determining the valuation and conversion to equity in accordance with applicable Australian Accounting Standards.
+The accounting for these financial instruments is a Key Audit Matter due to the complex nature of the instruments and the judgemental estimates used in determining the valuation and conversion to equity in accordance with applicable Australian Accounting financial statements as regards the above transactions Standards.